ooominds/OOOM_RSE/onboarding.md

 # Onboarding for OOOminders

-This is your jumping point to get you up and running with your computational work as an OOOminder.
+This is your starting point to get you up and running with your computational work as an OOOminder.

-(Please note that this is still a work in progress and you can help to make this a better onboarding experience for those that come after you!)
+(Please note that this is still a work in progress and you can help to make this a better onboarding experience for those that come after you!
+Want to add something?
+Create a Pull request and get going 👩🏻‍💻)

-This repository contains some resources and will help us to keep track of the work being developed as part of the project.
+This repository will point you to some useful resources and will help us to keep track of the work being developed as part of the project.
 It will as well, serve as the main point of technical contact between you and your RSE.

 Don't worry if I have already used loads of words you have never heard before... you will get familiar with all of this sooner than you think.